 Jett comes from a family of poker players, although she’s the first professional.
 It’s allowed her to travel the world, but she and her husband have kept poker out of their children’s lives.
 Instead, the big focus is on education.
 Jett has been on the circuit since 1977.

 On the other hand, Sylvia has only been pro for five years and started playing to put himself through college.
 He shares Jett’s love of travel.
-Somerville began playing when he was 16 with friends, then moved onto online casinos.
+Somerville began playing when he was 16 with friends, then moved onto online casinos that offered not only poker, but some of the best online slots as well.
 By the time he was 17, he’d won $100,000.

 Jett has moved into real estate, too, and considers it a kind of gambling, and Sylvia is following suit.
 The thrill of the risk is the same, and playing with numbers is what realtors do.
 However, Somerville is looking for something else to balance out his life.
 He likes making videos and short stories, but he’s constantly on the lookout for the next fun thing to catch his eye.
 After playing games for a living for 10 years, he feels it’s time to expand.